 Above-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical raw dog food.

 Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a raw product containing an abundance of meat.

-Nature’s Variety Instinct Raw Frozen Diets is a meat-based dog food using a significant amount of named meats and organs as its main sources of animal protein, thus earning the brand 5 stars.
+Nature’s Variety Instinct raw frozen diets is a meat-based dog food using a significant amount of specific meats and organs as its main sources of animal protein, thus earning the brand 5 stars.